ssyounge/ASIB/README.md

 You can override any variable by exporting it before calling the script.
-For example, run the batch script with the partial-freeze configuration and a different teacher learning rate:
+For example, run the batch script with the partial-freeze configuration (freeze levels come from `configs/hparams.yaml`) and a different teacher learning rate:

 ```bash
 teacher_lr=0.0002 BASE_CONFIG=configs/partial_freeze.yaml bash scripts/run_experiments.sh --mode loop